 No matter what specific product, size is absolutely central to understanding apparel and shoe items.
 The first step is to ensure size information is correctly integrated.
 By including data like “large” or “27×34” in the title, description, and size attributes, it’s much less likely that a shopper will end up with the wrong product.

 Businesses can also go beyond this, as “large” may not really describe the size accurately to a reader.
-For example, ensure that sizing charts include specific and accurate information.
-For example, mention whether a given product line runs small or reflects the size standards used in a specific country.
+For example, ensure that sizing charts include highly specific details.
+Try mentioning whether a given product line runs small or reflects the size standards used in a specific country.

 Unfortunately, even a product listing with accurate data can lead to confusion, especially with technology products.
 It’s not uncommon for shoppers to misread or skim a product listing, leaving them with jumbled or incorrect facts.
 Avoid this by stating the most important information clearly and, where possible, laid out in an easy-to-follow, visual manner.